Anthony Brooke: Background

-In 1946 Rajah Vyner ceded Sarawak to the British Colonial Office, in exchange for a sizeable pension for him and his three daughters.
-Anthony Brooke, the designated heir, initially opposed the cession to the Crown, along with a majority of the native members of the Council Negri (Parliament).
+On 24 October 1945, Rajah Charles Vyner Brooke made an agreement to cede Sarawak to the British, dependent upon getting approval from the Sarawak Government Supreme Council.
+Anthony Brooke, the designated heir, initially opposed the cession to the Crown, along with a majority of the native members of the Council Negri (Parliament), but due to the European vote the Cession Bill was carried by a vote of 19 to 16.
 A five-year campaign in Sarawak followed, aimed at revoking the country's new colonial status, in part directed by Brooke from his house in Singapore.
-In 1948, after the second British governor of Sarawak, Sir Duncan Stewart, was assassinated by the Malay Sarawakian nationalist Rosli Dhobie, Brooke came under scrutiny by MI5, the British intelligence agency, who wanted to "get wind of any other plots he and his associates might be hatching".
+In 1948, after the second British governor of Sarawak, Duncan Stewart, was assassinated by the Malay Sarawakian nationalist Rosli Dhobie, Brooke came under scrutiny by MI5, the British intelligence agency, who wanted to "get wind of any other plots he and his associates might be hatching".
 No evidence was found that he had known of the assassination plot.
 In 2012, a declassified document from the British National Archive showed that Brooke had had no connection with the assassination of Stewart and that the British government had known this at the time.
 This was not revealed at the time as the assassins were found to be agitating for union with newly independent Indonesia and the British government did not want to provoke Indonesia which had only recently won its war of independence from the Netherlands, and the UK was already dealing with the Malayan Emergency to the north-west.

-In 1951, Brooke withdrew from the independence campaign, although he remained, according to some loyalists, the pretender to the throne.
+In 1951, Brooke withdrew from the independence campaign, although according to some loyalists he remained the pretender to the throne.

+Brooke and his wife Gita Brooke founded Operation Peace Through Unity (OPTU) in Sweden in 1975.
+From 1987 until Brooke's death in 2011 they lived together in Wanganui, New Zealand.

+Brooke was a traveller and lecturer, supporting various movements for peace and universal understanding.

 In 2013, the acting British high commissioner to Malaysia attended Brooke's reburial in Sarawak and offered an apology on behalf of Great Britain, clearing Anthony Brooke's name of any involvement.